josephkirk/EmotionEngine/README.md

 ![Emotion Assets](docs/images/Assets.png)

+IMPORTANT NOTE: This plugin is still in active development.
+The API is subject to frequent changes and may not be stable.
+Use at your own risk in production environments.

 ## Vision & Goals

 The Emotion Engine aims to revolutionize character behavior in games by implementing a psychologically-grounded emotional system.
 Our goals are: